-From the Pudong Airport, the most enthralling way to travel is on the Maglev to Longyang Road in Pudong (RMB 50, runs from 7 am to 9 pm and leaves every 15-20 minutes.)
+From the Pudong Airport, the most enthralling way to travel is on the Maglev to Longyang Road in Pudong (RMB 50 for Economy, runs from 7 am to 9 pm and leaves every 15-20 minutes.)
 There’s an underground station and a taxi rank at Longyang Road for onward travel.

 One of the best ways to travel is by the rapidly expanding Metro network, which is reliable, good value and easy to negotiate (all directions are in English as well as Chinese).

 You can buy your ticket at the ticket office at the Metro station or the automatic ticket selling machine.

 Buses are usually busy and the network can be complicated to negotiate for non-speakers of Chinese.
 The 911, which runs along Huaihai Road, can be useful.